BlendSmile/wtpDrawer/README.md

 # wtpDrawer

-Made to make faster the process of drawing the pixelart of the project ['Who is That Pixel?'](https://play.google.com/store/apps/details?id=com.rcacao.wtp).
+A pixel art software that have the ability to draw with save system.

-Created in Visual Studio 2008/C#.
+Created in Visual Studio 2017/C# Windows Forms.